Mark Shields, political analyst on CNN and PBS 'NewsHour,' dies at 85 - KESQ

 “It’s been 33 wonderful years,” he said during his farewell telecast.

-His televised conversations re’resented a more genial time in American politics and TV news, with an abundance of deep insights and thoughtful discussions rather than the barbs and insults often promoted today.
+His televised conversations represented a more genial time in American politics and TV news, with an abundance of deep insights and thoughtful discussions rather than the barbs and insults often promoted today.

 Shields died of kidney failure at his home in Chevy Chase, Maryland, NewsHour spokesman Nick Massella told NPR.
 His wife Anne was at his side, Woodruff wrote in her tweet.